elimu-ai/vitabu/README.md

 ## Installation

+> [!IMPORTANT]
-Note: This app depends on the [elimu.ai Content Provider](https://github.com/elimu-ai/content-provider) to be installed.
+> Note: This app depends on the [elimu.ai Content Provider](https://github.com/elimu-ai/content-provider) to be installed.

 ## Development 👩🏽‍💻